pts/mrbe/README.md

 * In the future, a driver for long filenames may be added.
 * Startup is modified to mount the drives C: and T:.
 * Some small changes are made to reduce startup time even more.
+* Run at maximum available CPU speed by default.

 ### Modifications to Wine